forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/perf-enhancements.md

 lang: en
 ---

-The changes we have made to enhance performance ensure that single file metadata deploys run through a more efficient code path.
+The changes we have made to enhance performance ensure that metadata deploys and retrieves run through a more efficient code path.

 > NOTICE: The changes to enhance code performance are currently in beta.
 If you find any bugs or have feedback, [open a GitHub issue](./en/bugs-and-feedback).